Randomized maximum-contrast selection: subagging for large-scale regression: Proofs of the Main Results

 \subsection{Proof of Theorem \ref{thm:final}}

-Main ingredient of the proof is based on the intermediary results (of significant importance on its own), stated in Theorems \ref{thm:2} and \ref{thm:3}.
-First part of the statement follows by utilizing Theorem \ref{thm:2} in order to conclude that $S \subseteq \hat S_\tau$ with probability close to 1.
-Unfortunately, as conditions of Theorems \ref{thm:3} contradict those of Theorem \ref{thm:2}, we cannot easily apply them to conclude the second part of the statement of Theorem \ref{thm:final}.
-Therefore, we develop a new method for finding the optimal value of the tuning parameter $\lambda_N$.
-It is based on the optimal bias-variance tradeoff, where bias is replaced with variable selection error and variance with prediction error.
-It allows good, but not the best prediction properties while obtaining desired variable selection properties.
-For that end, we split the proof into two parts.
-The first is based on bounding the number of false positives and second is based on finding the optimal choice of $\lambda_n$ that implies results of Theorem \ref{thm:3} and bounds false positives simultaneously.
+The main ingredient of the proof is based on the intermediary results stated in Theorems \ref{thm:21} and \ref{thm:31}.
+The first part of the statement follows by utilizing Theorem \ref{thm:21} in order to conclude that $S \subseteq \hat S_\tau$, with probability close to 1.
+Unfortunately, as conditions of Theorems \ref{thm:31} contradict those of Theorem \ref{thm:21}, we cannot easily use their results to conclude the second part of the statement.
+Therefore, this paper develops and presents a new method for finding the optimal value of the tuning parameter $\lambda_N$.
+It is based on finding the optimal bias-variance tradeoff, where bias is replaced with variable selection error and variance with prediction error.
+It allows good, but not the best, prediction properties while obtaining desired variable selection properties.
+We split the proof into two parts.
+The first bounds the number of false positives, whereas the second finds the optimal choice of $\lambda_N$.